-Pippa Middleton And Fiance James Matthews’ Wedding Greets Kate’s Kids, Not Prince Harry’s Girlfriend Meghan??
+Pippa Middleton And Fiance James Matthews’ Wedding Welcomes Kate’s Kids, Not Prince Harry’s Girlfriend Meghan?

 Just weeks to go until her wedding day, the English socialite was seen cycling through London, which she often does during her free time.

 “Princess Kate’s younger sister was spotted riding her bike near her home in London,” reports Daily Mail.

 “The sports-loving royal sister rode in style in a belted navy jumpsuit with a fitted tan leather jacket — and, of course, her go-to mock-croc helmet.”

-That doesn’t mean that she is completely stress free as she approaches her big day.
-While she and James have been accommodating to Kate’s kids, they may be less welcoming towards Prince Harry and his girlfriend Meghan Markle.
+That doesn’t mean that she is completely stress-free as she approaches her big day.
+While she and James have been accommodating to Kate’s kids, they may be less welcoming toward Prince Harry and his girlfriend Meghan Markle.

 The word on the street is that Pippa and James Matthews are enforcing and old, but strict rule of “no ring, no bring,” which, according to Irish Independent, means that one “can only bring a guest if you’re married or engaged.”